Thai anti-government protester killed, adds to doubts over election

 Thaksin, a billionaire former telecoms tycoon, was ousted by the military in 2006.

-(Additional reporting by Aukkarapon Niyomyat and Jutarat Skulpichetrat, and David Brunnstrom in Washington; Editing by Jonathan Thatcher, Ron Popeski and Peter Cooney)
+(Additional reporting by Aukkarapon Niyomyat and Jutarat Skulpichetrat; Editing by Jonathan Thatcher and Ron Popeski)